Joseph Chike Edozien: Career

 Edozien's academic career began with an appointment as a lecturer in Clinical Biochemistry in Middlesex Hospital Medical School, University of London in 1951.
 In 1952 he was appointed a Senior Lecturer in Chemical Pathology at the University College, Ibadan.
 He returned to Ibadan after further studies in Ireland.

 In 1955, he married Modupe Smith, a radiographer at the University of Ibadan teaching hospital.
 Her father was one of the first indigenous managers of the United Africa Company and her maternal grandfather was Herbert Macaulay, Nigeria's first surveyor and one of the principal actors in Nigeria's independence movement.

-The late colonial and early independence period were exciting times in Nigeria.
-Educated Nigerians rapidly occupied positions of responsibility in politics, commerce and academia.
-Everyone's hopes were high that in a short time the country would bridge the gap with the more developed countries of Europe and North America.
-The euphoric mood permeated the University of Ibadan, and Edozien's groundbreaking research in nutrition helped win it a reputation as a rising academic centre.
-He was appointed a professor in 1961 and became the dean of the faculty of medicine in 1962.
+During the late colonial and early independence period, educated Nigerians increasingly assumed positions of responsibility in politics, commerce, and academia.
+During this time, Edozien conducted research in nutrition at the University of Ibadan.
+He was appointed professor in 1961 and became dean of the Faculty of Medicine in 1962.